singlerider/lorenzotherobot/README.md

 Try it out!
 The Code is live at http://www.twitch.tv/curvyllama
 ===============================
-You can send a whisper by typing `/w Lorenzotherobot hi` into the chat!
+You can send a whisper by typing `/w Lorenzotherobot hi` into the chat (from any channel)!

 # Lorenzotherobot

+**_A bot with personality_**

-Introducing Lorenzo - a Twitch chat/irc bot written in Python (2.6 / 2.7) with **FULL WHISPER SUPPORT** and more features than I care to count at this point.
+Introducing Lorenzo - a Twitch chat/irc bot written in `Python` (2.6 / 2.7) with **FULL WHISPER SUPPORT** and more features than I care to count at this point.
 This implementation relies on the wonderful `twisted` (https://twistedmatrix.com/) package that allows for hot event-driven bot action over multiple sockets at once.

 ## Installation